COVID: Why is India censoring media during public health crisis? | DW | 27.04.2021

 A majority of the tweets pulled down by Twitter were critical of the government's inability to secure medical supplies, hospital beds and oxygen.

-The government said the posts were removed because certain users were using Twitter to spread fake or misleading information and create panic over the COVID-19 situation.
+The government said the posts were removed because certain users were using Twitter to spread fake or misleading information and create panic about the COVID-19 situation.

 "This decision has been taken to prevent obstructions in the fight against the pandemic and a breakdown of public order due to these posts," said an official with the Ministry of Electronics and Information Technology.